xluciadh/bio-volumentations/README.md

 ### Runtime

-We present the execution times of individual transformations from our library with respect to input image size.
+Here, we present the execution times of individual transformations from our library with respect to input image size.

 The shape (size) of inputs was [1, 32, 32, 32, 1] (32k voxels), [4, 32, 32, 32, 5] (655k voxels),